wyfo/apischema/docs/validation.md

 ```

 !!! note
-    Despite the fact that validator use `self` argument, it can be called during validation even if all the fields of the class are not ok and the class not really instantiated.
+    Despite the fact that validator uses the `self` argument, it can be called during validation even if all the fields of the class are not ok and the class not really instantiated.
 In fact, instance is kind of mocked for validation with only the needed field.

 ### Raise more than one error with `yield`

-Validation of list field can require to raise several exception, one for each bad elements.
+Validation of a list field can require raising several exceptions, one for each bad element.
 With `raise`, this is not possible, because you can raise only once.

-However, *apischema* provides a way or raising as many errors as needed by using `yield`.
+However, *apischema* provides a way of raising as many errors as needed by using `yield`.
 Moreover, with this syntax, it is possible to add a "path" (see [below](#error-path)) to the error to precise its location in the validated data.
 This path will be added to the `loc` key of the error.

 ```python
 {!validator_yield.py!}